enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/rest.rst

 .. warning:: The admin REST web service is a **private** JQM API.
 It should never be accessed directly.
 Either use the web administration console or the future
 	CLI.
 The service is only described here for reference and as a private specification.

-The web console is actually only an HTML5 client built on top of some generic administration web services - it has no priviledged access to any resources that could not be accessed to in any other ways.
+The web console is actually only an HTML5 client built on top of some generic administration web services - it has no privileged access to any resources that could not be accessed to in any other ways.

 These services are REST-style services.
 It is deployed along with the client web services and the console (in the same war file).